AlexeyIK/ColorMatching/README.md

 # ColorMatching
-Small app for creation set of matched colors
+Small game for guessing and learning colors and to see the differences between them.